htshame/naming-convention-liquibase-maven-plugin/docs/index.md

 Will check that each `indexName` attribute of each `<createIndex>` tag ends with `_unique` if attribute `unique="true"` is present.

+---

 ### no-hyphens-in-attributes

+Checks that hyphens are not present in the changeSet at all.

 Example: